adrianmangion/adrianmangion/README.md

 - I am also employed with a private company as a junior software developer.
 I worked 6 months full-time and have switched to part-time to focus on the final year of the degree.

 <h2>Fun fact:</h2>
-I remember as a little kid I used to sit down in front of my dads' switched off laptop and pretend to be coding for hours.
-I wasn't allowed to turn it on because he used it for work but that didn't stop me from enjoying the fruits of my imagination.
+I remember as a little kid I used to sit down in front of my dads' switched off laptop and pretend to be code, imagining all kinds of outcomes 😂.